howerj/cdb/readme.md

 hashes of the size of a word, the initial hash value is the special number '5381'.
 The hash is calculated as the current hash value multiplied by 33, to which the new byte to be hashes and the result of multiplication under go an exclusive or operation.
 This repeats until all bytes to be hashed are processed.
+All arithmetic operations are unsigned and performed modulo 2 raised to the power of 32.

+The pseudo code for this is:

+	set HASH to 5381
+	for each OCTET in INPUT:
+		set HASH to: ((HASH * 33) % pow(2, 32)) xor OCTET
+	return HASH

 Note that there is nothing in the file format that disallows duplicate keys in the database, in fact the API allows duplicate keys to be retrieved.
 Both key